Engineering Poster Policy and Guidelines

 - Some templates are available on the Instruction Graphics Department Website or see:

-- Students creating a poster for internship credit (Engr.
-185, 285 or 385) are encouraged to work with their internship supervisor before the end of the summer.
+- When creating a poster for internship credit (Engr.
+185, 285 or 385), work with your internship supervisor before the end of the summer.
 Employers should review how their company is represented.
 If you include their company logo somewhere on the poster, they may allow you to print the poster at work.
 Please be sure to ask first.

 - All posters should have some pictures of the project or work done.
 If you are doing an internship and have permission from your employer to take pictures, be sure to take pictures to include on the poster.
 Examples include the job site, you with co-workers, you in a lab, a client now using your product or graphs and charts of data collected.

 - All posters (EXCEPT Senior Design Posters) should be printed only.
 Do not mount them to anything unless you have consulted with the engineering department office.
-Spray adhesives are prohibited in the Engineering and in the Science Building.
+Spray adhesives are prohibited in the engineering and science buildings.
 Senior design students will be given specific and detailed instructions for posters relating to the Senior Design Project night.
-Likewise students participating in the Internship Poster Session will be given specific instructions related to the Internship Poster Session.
+Likewise, students participating in the Internship Poster Session will be given specific instructions related to the Internship Poster Session.